 Benefits of prenatal yoga for pregnant women

-When dealing with the hormones of pregnancy, the constant fatigue and morning sickness, yoga may seem like the last thing on your mind; however, this form of exercise and meditation can help you deal with your prenatal phase.
+When dealing with pregnancy hormones, constant fatigue, and morning sickness, yoga may seem like the last thing on your mind.
+But this form of exercise and meditation can help you deal with your prenatal phase.

-Staying fit during pregnancy is important both for an expectant mother and for her baby, and one way to achieve fitness is by doing yoga.
-Prenatal yoga can help improve the mental health of a pregnant mother.
-It can also help alleviate symptoms such as swelling, back pain, bloating, constipation and fatigue.
+Staying fit during pregnancy is important both for an expectant mother and for their baby, and one way to achieve fitness is by doing yoga.
+Prenatal yoga can help improve the mental health of a pregnant person.
+It can also help alleviate symptoms such as swelling, back pain, bloating, constipation, and fatigue.

 What exactly is prenatal yoga?
 What are the benefits of prenatal yoga, what should you expect from a yoga class, and what precautions should you take?
-This article will address all these and provide more details of what pregnant people need to know about prenatal yoga.
+This article will address all of these and provide more details about what pregnant people need to know about prenatal yoga.

 What is prenatal yoga?